chakritp/wdi-sm-51-chat-history/README.md

 # GA-WDI-SM-51 Chat History
 The slack chat history of the WDI 51 cohort.
-All the files that were uploaded on the slack channel can be found in the `downloaded-files` folder of this repo.
+All the files (code snippets, pdfs, images, etc.) that were uploaded on the slack channel can be found in the `downloaded-files` folder of this repo.
 The raw JSON file of the chat history is located in `wdi-sm-51_history.json`.

 ## Installation Instructions
 1. Fork or clone this repo and run `npm install` in the root directory